 System-wide dark mode

-We knew that Android Q was coming with a system-wide dark mode, but in the first beta build, things are not so straightforward.
-Although the dark mode exists albeit in wider areas of the system, turning it on requires users to jump through a hurdle or two.
+We knew that Android Q was coming with a system-wide Night mode, but in the first beta build, things were not so straightforward.
+Although the dark mode existed in wider areas of the system, turning it on required users to jump through a hurdle or two.
+Beginning with Android Q beta 3, this is no more.

 Well, it’s very tricky, almost to the point that it is a shame to call that Android Q supports native screen recording, but that’s the fact.
 On Android Q, you can — maybe! — record your screen without any 3rd-party app.